A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Applications on the MIMIC-III database

 \subsection{Partially implemented ITR: dialysis initiation based on SOFA scores}

 We evaluate the impact on 60-day mortality of a partially implemented, yet never evaluated, ITR that recommended initiating dialysis within 24 hours only in the patients with a Sequential Organ Failure Assessment (SOFA) score greater than 11.
 Following the methodology of section \ref{subsub:iplITR}, we posit models for the treatment-specific prognosis functions, the propensity score in the absence of ITR implementation (expert network) and the stochastic implementation function (gating network).
 Specification of propensity score in the absence of ITR implementation include the variables thought to have caused treatment initiation while specification of the stochastic implementation function include all variables thought to be associated with ITR implementation.
-The variables included in each model are reported in Appendix \ref{appendix:models_ipl}.
-The estimates of the MIG, ARE and AIE are given in Figure \ref{fig:mimic_sofa}.
+The variables included in each model are reported in I. The estimates of the MIG, ARE and AIE are given in Figure \ref{fig:mimic_sofa}.
 Estimation of the MIG shows evidence of harm from further implementing the ITR ($\widehat{\Gamma}_Q(r,\rho)=$ 4.7\%; 95\% confidence interval [2.7\% to 6.8\%]).
 Similarly, estimation of the ARE shows a trend for harm in implementing the ITR in all patients versus in no one ($\widehat{\Delta}_Q(r)=$ 1.8\%; 95\% confidence interval [-0.1\% to 3.9\%]) indicating that the ITR may be poorly designed.
 However, estimation of the AIE shows that the withdrawal of the ITR would on average yield outcomes worse than in the current situation ($\widehat{\Lambda}_Q(r,\rho)=$ -2.9\%; 95\% confidence interval [-3.1\% to -2.6\%]).
 This suggest that even though the ITR may be poorly designed, physicians identify correctly the patients who benefit from ITR implementation.
 In sum, these results indicate that neither full nor null implementation of the ITR would improve patient outcomes (at the population level).
 Rather, either one of these changes in ITR implementation, our analysis suggest, would worsen patient outcomes (at the population level).
+From a policy-maker standpoint, the best thing to do under such conditions may be to develop and subsequently evaluate a new ITR.